Español

 For medical questions, we encourage you to review our information with your doctor.

-Surgery is an important part of treatment for most rhabdomyosarcomas.
+Surgery is an important part of diagnosing and treating rhabdomyosarcoma (RMS).
 Most people with RMS will get two types of surgery:

-In some cases, surgery may be done even if it's clear that all of the cancer can’t be removed, because it may still help other treatments (chemotherapy and radiation) to work better.
+Surgery may be done even if it is clear that all of the cancer cannot be removed, because it may still help other treatments (chemotherapy and radiation) to work better.

 During surgery, nearby lymph nodes might be biopsied to determine if the cancer has spread to these areas, especially if:

-Some types of surgery might need to be done by special surgeons.
+A tumor’s location may determine what type of surgeon is needed to remove it.
 For example, removing tumors in the head and neck area may require surgical teams with ENT (ear, nose, and throat) surgeons, plastic surgeons, maxillofacial surgeons, and neurosurgeons.

-If a tumor is large or is in a spot where removing it completely would severely affect the patient’s appearance or cause other problems, then surgery may be delayed until after chemotherapy and possibly radiation therapy to try to shrink it, or surgery might not be done at all (and radiation will be used instead).
+If a tumor is large or in a spot where removing it completely would have an impact on the person’s appearance or cause other problems, then surgery may be delayed until after chemotherapy and possibly radiation therapy to try to shrink it.
+In some cases, surgery might not be done at all (and radiation will be used instead).

-The type and extent of surgery can vary a great deal based on the location and size of the tumor.
-RMS can appear in many parts of the body, so it’s not possible to describe here all of the different types of operations that might be done.
-The surgical team will discuss the planned surgery with you, but make sure you ask questions if there are any parts of it that aren’t clear to you.
+Surgery for RMS can vary a great deal from person to person based on the location and size of the tumor.
+The surgical team will discuss the planned surgery with you, but make sure you ask questions if there are any parts of it that are not clear to you.

-If the diagnosis of RMS wasn't confirmed by a biopsy before the main operation, the surgeon may first take only a small sample of the tumor.
-The sample is checked right away to see if it is cancer or not.
-If it can be determined that it is cancer while the surgery is still going on, the surgeon may try to remove the entire tumor and also remove some of the nearby lymph nodes to check for spread of the cancer.
+If a biopsy was not done before the main operation, the surgeon may first take only a small sample of the tumor.
+The sample is checked right away to see if it is cancer.
+If it can be determined that it is cancer while the surgery is still going on, the surgeon may then try to remove the entire tumor.
+Nearby lymph nodes may also be removed to check for spread of the cancer.
 If the surgeon suspects the disease has spread to another part of the body, a piece of the possible metastatic tumor may be removed and checked as well.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.